Zertz/nginx-redis-ssl/README.md

 }
 ```

+As of August 6th 2015, it gets the following score in the [Qualys SSL Server Test](https://www.ssllabs.com/ssltest/)
+- Protocol Support 95
+- Key Exchange 100
+- Cipher Strength 90

 ## Known issues

 1. `redis-server` runs with root privileges`
+1. Directories where the SSL certificate and key need stricter permissions
 1. Ubuntu hangs when rebooting at the end of the script and requires a power cycle

 ## Licence